Federal government support programs

 Eligible small businesses can receive interest-free loans of up to $40,000 to help cover their operating costs during a period where their revenues have been temporarily reduced due to the economic impacts of the COVID-19 virus.
 If a business repays the balance of the loan on or before December 31, 2022, this will result in loan forgiveness of 25 per cent (up to $10,000).

-The initial program eligibility requirements mandated that small businesses (which must apply through their financial institutions) would need to demonstrate that they paid between $20,000 to $1.5 million in total payroll in 2019.
+In addition, the initial program eligibility requirements mandated that small businesses (which must apply through their financial institutions) would need to demonstrate that they paid between $20,000 to $1.5 million in total payroll in 2019.

 However, in response to concerted advocacy by the CMPA and other business groups, on May 19 the federal government announced a significant expansion to this program to grant access to eligible sole proprietorships receiving income directly from their businesses, businesses that rely on contractors, and certain corporations that pay employees through dividends rather than payroll.
 The government has indicated that applicants who do not already satisfy the employment income threshold would need: